 Fraunhofer Applied Research Center for Resource Efficiency - ARess

-The Fraunhofer Applied Research Center for Resource Efficiency ARess is cooperation between the Fraunhofer Institute for silicate research (ISC) in Würzburg among its Fraunhofer Project Group Materials Recycling and Resource Strategies (IWKS) in Hanau and Alzenau on the one hand and the University of Applied Sciences at Aschaffenburg together with its center for science services and transfer Aschaffenburg (ZeWiS) on the other hand.
+The Fraunhofer Applied Research Center for Resource Efficiency ARess is cooperation between the Fraunhofer Institute for silicate research ISC in Würzburg among its Fraunhofer Research Institution for Materials Recycling and Resource Strategies IWKS in Hanau and Alzenau on the one hand and the University of Applied Sciences at Aschaffenburg together with its center for science services and transfer Aschaffenburg (ZeWiS) on the other hand.

 We are engaged in answering the question of resource efficient production and products.
-We can use the research infrastructure of IWKS, ISC, the University of Applied Sciences and the ZeWiS.
+We can use the research infrastructure of Fraunhofer IWKS, Fraunhofer ISC, the University of Applied Sciences and the ZeWiS.

 The Fraunhofer Applied Research Center is funded over a 5-year research period by the state of Bavaria (Regierung von Unterfranken) with a total of 2.5 Mio €.
 The city of Alzenau supports the center by the endowment of a chair to Hochschule Aschaffenburg, which has been lead by Prof. Dr. Gesa Beck since September 2015.